Living in a small space doesn’t mean you have to give up your dream of having a garden.

 2. Wall-Mounted Plant Shelves

 Wall-mounted shelves are perfect for creating a garden that grows up instead of out on your balcony.
-You can install multiple shelves at different heights to add visual interest and maximize your growing space.

 Choose sturdy shelves that can support the weight of plants, soil, and water.
 Space them far enough apart to give your plants room to grow tall and spread their leaves.